syarul/luax/README.md

 ## LuaX
-Shallow React createElement AST implementation in LUA.
+Shallow React createElement implementation in LUA.
 Inspired by https://bvisness.me/luax/.
 Also support JSX like syntax parsing

 ### Usage